stowdaniel/PLOS_multi_state/README.md

 This script creates the main state occupation probability plots for the manuscript.

-### 4. Plot cardiovascular/renal contrasts
+### 4. Predict state occupation contrasts

 ```text
 R/04_plot_cvr_contrasts.R
 ```

+### 5. Plot state occupation contrasts

 This script creates contrast plots for cardiovascular/renal event probabilities.

 ## Data requirements

 The analytic dataset is not included in this repository.
+Bona fide researchers may apply to access Genes & Health data, which is secured in an ISO27001 compliant Trusted Research Environment.

 To run the code, users need an input data frame containing the variables referenced in the scripts.
-This includes transition times, event indicators, demographic variables, deprivation index, smoking status, and polygenic score variables.
+This includes transition times, event indicators, demographic variables, deprivation index, smoking status, and a polygenic risk score variable.

 ### Expected transition time variables